Welcome to today’s free tutorial as requested by Betty Beam.

 And you are done

 So you can see how easy you can manipulate basic blocks to achieve almost anything.
-To learn more on how to do this, you can either enroll for our Advanced online classes or request for a physical tutor.
+To learn more on how to do this, you can either enroll for our online classes .

 So that’s it sew lover.